 Q: Towels and blankets?

-A: Due to Covid, we no longer provide towels or blankets.
+A: Thanks to Covid, we no longer provide towels or blankets.
 You must bring your own.
 If your bare bum is exposed, you must sit on a towel or blanket.
 We have a limited number available for sale in the office.

 Q: What can I expect to see?

 A: That depends on what event you attend.
 Some of our events, like certain classes and demos, socials, munches, and coffee times are NOT play events, and you’ll see people in street clothes socializing, or attending whatever the class/demo is.
 If it’s a play event, the activities that you might witness can vary drastically depending on the evening.
-For example, on a rope night, you’ll have a different experience than on a night where it might be a general play night.
+For example, on a rope night, you’ll have a different experience than on a night where it might be an open play night.

 Q: I am het/gay/trans/CD/disabled/single/______.
 Am I welcomed?

 A: We welcome ANY person who is 18 or older and agrees to abide by our rules, regardless of their gender, orientation, or identification on the LGBTQ rainbow, or their kink interests.
 (Provided they are NOT a registered sex offender.)
 Our membership ranges from 18-80+, and a diverse rainbow of genders, orientations, relationship dynamics, and power exchange dynamics/kink/fetish interests.

 Please note: our staff does their best to properly pronoun people.
 If we are mistakenly using the wrong pronoun, please let us know!
 Or if you have a preferred name besides your legal/dead name, please let us know that so we can note it.
 Thanks!

 Q: How many women are there tonight?